peytondmurray/minimal-mistakes/_pages/about.md

 #toc: true
 ---

 My name is Peyton Murray.
-I'm a postdoctoral researcher at the University of Tampere working on computational methods for understanding nanoscale magnetism.
-I spend a lot of time working on my [research][research], but in my free time I like to write [software][coding] for science.
+I'm a programmer at [Voltaiq][voltaiq].
+Before I was a programmer, I was a researcher [studying][research] nanoscale magnetism at UC Davis and Tampere University.
+In my free time I like to write [software][coding] for science, and am an active contributor to several open source projects.

 [Here's my CV.][CV] If two pages is too long, [here's a one page version.][CV_short]